keithlegg/gnelscript/README.md

     |-math_ops           - just what it says.
 Vectors, Matricies, all the boring math stuff that everything is built on
        |-point_ops       - functions to work with coordinates directly
-       |                 - geometry is stored as vertex arrays and face indexes with a flat structure to interface to outside data easily
           |-polygon_ops     - deals with polygon indices, point indices
+              |             - geometry is stored as vertex arrays and face indexes with a flat data structure
-           |-object      - deals with groups of polygons, loading, saving, ect
+              |-object      - deals with groups of polygons, normals, polygon operators loading, saving, ect